alro-dev/commercial-projects/README.md

 Welcome to the **Commercial Projects** repository by [alro-dev](https://github.com/alro-dev).
 This repository presents sample commercial-grade web projects used to demonstrate frontend testing workflows and responsive design validation.
-It is intended as a portfolio showcase for recruiters and collaborators.

 ## 🎯 Purpose